-- EBIO 325 (Ecology) or equivalent - EBIO 334 (Evolution) or equivalent - EBIO 569 (Core Course in EEB); must be taken first time offered after student matriculates - EBIO 561/562/563/568 ("Topics"); 2 semesters of any combination of Topics courses prior to candidacy - EBIO 591 (Graduate Teaching); 2 semesters (typically 1 semester in both the first and second year) - EBIO 585/586 (Departmental Seminar); every semester of residence - EBIO 801 (Graduate Research in EEB); variable-credit course; required after first year of residency
+- BIOS 332 (Ecology) or equivalent - BIOS 334 (Evolution) or equivalent - BIOS 569 (Core Course in EEB); must be taken first time offered after student matriculates - BIOS 561/562/563/568 ("Topics"); 2 semesters of any combination of Topics courses prior to candidacy - BIOS 591 (Graduate Teaching); 2 semesters (typically 1 semester in both the first and second year) - BIOS 584 (Departmental Seminar, "Graduate Seminar in EEB Fall"); every semester of residence - BIOS 586 (Departmental Seminar, "Graduate Seminar in EEB Spring"); every semester of residence - BIOS 801 (Graduate Research in EEB); variable-credit course; required after first year of residency

-Students must enroll in EBIO 585/586 during all years of residency.
-Students must complete at least six credit hours in a "Topics" course of their choice (EBIO 561/562/563/668) before the qualifying exam, and students are strongly encouraged to take at least one Topics course per semester during all years of residency.
-Students must complete two semesters of EBIO 591 during their first four semesters to gain teaching experience; additional teaching experiences are available on an optional basis.
+Students must enroll in BIOS 584/586 during all years of residency.
+Students must complete at least six credit hours in a "Topics" course of their choice (BIOS 561/562/563/668) before the qualifying exam, and students are strongly encouraged to take at least one Topics course per semester during all years of residency.
+Students must complete at least two semesters of BIOS 591 to gain teaching experience; see Chapter 10 (Teaching Assistant Policy in EEB) for additional information on teaching expectations and opportunities.

 Graduate students must be registered for a minimum of 9 hours each semester (including summer) to receive stipend, tuition waiver, and other subsidies.
 To avoid complications of dropping below this minimum in the event of schedule changes, it is recommended that students take a total of 15 credits each semester.
-In summer, and after the core course requirements are completed, EEB graduate students should enroll in EBIO 801 Graduate Research.
+In summer, and after the core course requirements are completed, EEB graduate students should enroll in BIOS 801 Graduate Research.
 This is a variable-credit course.
-If students are registered for additional courses, they should adjust the number of EBIO 801 hours accordingly to bring the total number of credit hours to 15.
+If students are registered for additional courses, they should adjust the number of BIOS 801 hours accordingly to bring the total number of credit hours to 15.

 Students must maintain an overall average GPA of 3.0 (B) to remain in good academic standing.
 In the case where the average GPA falls below 3.0, the EEB faculty can elect to place the student on academic probation to allow them time to improve their GPA through additional coursework, or to dismiss the student from the program.
-In the most common case, students receive academic probation for one semester.
+In the most common case, students receive academic probation for one semester

-3. MASTER OF SCIENCE DEGREE PROGRAM IN Ecology & Evolutionary Biology
+3. MASTER OF SCIENCE DEGREE PROGRAM IN ECOLOGY & EVOLUTIONARY BIOLOGY